glynnbird/couchimport/README.md

 * --version - simply prints the version and exits
 * --url - the url of the CouchDB instance (required, or to be supplied in the environment)
-* --db - the database to deal with (required, or to be supplied in the environment)
+* --database (or --db) - the database to deal with (required, or to be supplied in the environment)
 * --delimiter - the delimiter to use (default '\t', not required)
 * --transform - the path of a transformation function (not required)
 * --meta - a json object which will be passed to the transform function (not required)
 * --buffer - the number of records written to CouchDB per bulk write (defaults to 500, not required)
 * --type - the type of file being imported, either "text", "json" or "jsonl" (defaults to "text", not required)
-* --jsonpath - the path into the incoming JSON document (only required for type=json imports)
+* --json-path - the path into the incoming JSON document (only required for type=json imports)
 * --preview - if 'true', runs in preview mode
 * --ignorefields - a comma-separated list of fields to ignore input or output

 e.g.

 ```
-    cat test.csv | couchimport --db bob --delimeter ","
+    cat test.csv | couchimport --database  bob --delimeter ","
 ```

 ## couchexport